 As a singer, he has performed with the College of Charleston Concert Choir and Madrigal Singers, the Charleston Symphony Orchestra Choir and Chamber Singers, the Charleston Men's Chorus, The Taylor Festival Choir, CofC Opera and for Opera Workshop performances at the College of Charleston.
 He played the role of the Royal Chamberlain in Celius Dougherty’s one-act opera, Many Moons for the 2004 Piccolo Spoleto Theatre Series.
 Mr Bennett was a guest soloist with the Charleston Symphony Orchestra Chamber Singers in their Piccolo Spoleto performance of Monteverdi's Vespers of 1610.
 He was also a featured soloist in a performance of Serenade to Music by Ralph Vaughn Williams with the Charleston Symphony Orchestra and Chorus for the NCCO National Conference in Charleston.

-She holds a Bachelors Degree in Music Education: Instrument and Choral Education from Belmont University where she studied with Dr. Jeffery Ames, Dr. Barry Kraus, and Dr. Madeline Bridges.
-While there, she interned with the University Women's Choir, Under the direction of Dr. Lesley Mann, was the co-principal flutist in the Symphony Orchestra and the University Wind Ensemble as well as the principal piccolo player for both ensembles.
-She was also an accomplished concertist and performed often with ensembles across the college, both commercial and classical.
+Mrs. Smith earned her Bachelor of Music Education in Instrumental and Choral Education from Belmont University, where she studied with Dr. Jeffrey Ames, Dr. Barry Kraus, and Dr. Madeline Bridges.
+During her time at Belmont, she interned with the University Women’s Choir under the direction of Dr. Lesley Mann.
+She also served as co-principal flutist with the Symphony Orchestra and University Wind Ensemble and as principal piccolo player for both ensembles.
+An accomplished performer, she regularly appeared with collegiate ensembles in both commercial and classical settings.
+She went on to earn her Master’s Degree in Choral Pedagogy from Westminster Choir College at Rider University, graduating in the top 1% of her class.